How to Mourn as a Jew

 4. LOW KEY IS THE KEY.
 If you find friends there, just remember that this IS a funeral: talk quietly.
 Once the service begins, be quiet.
 Turn OFF the cell phone for the service, and do not fiddle with it.

 5. MOSTLY, JUST LISTEN.
 There is very little required of the congregation at a funeral.
 Your job is to be there.
-There will be a few psalms, perhaps a song, a hesped (eulogy), and the traditional prayers El Maleh Rachamim [God Full of Mercy] and the Mourner’s Kaddish.
+There will be a few prayers, some psalms, a hesped (eulogy), and the traditional prayers El Maleh Rachamim [God Full of Mercy] and the Mourner’s Kaddish.
 Say “Amen” [Ah-MAYN] when the congregation says it, if you wish.
 The payoff for listening is that you will learn things about this person that you did not know.
 You may hear some wonderful stories.

 6. FOLLOW DIRECTIONS.
 The funeral director will give directions before and after the service.
-Please do whatever he or she tells you to do: park here, sit there, stand, don’t walk there.
+Do whatever he or she tells you to do: park here, sit there, stand, don’t walk there.
 Complying with directions is one way to support the mourners and give respect to the dead.

 7. AT GRAVESIDE.
 Some funerals move from a chapel to graveside, some are held at graveside.
+If you do not know the family well, it is OK to attend the chapel service and then skip the graveside service; it’s assumed to be more private.
 There will likely be chairs under an awning facing the open grave.
-Those chairs are for mourners; you do not want to sit in them unless you are a member of the family.
+Those chairs are for mourners; you do not want to sit in them unless you are a member of the family or disabled.
 There will be a few prayers, the casket will be lowered, and the officiant may assist the family in the ancient custom of shoveling earth into the grave.
 One or three shovelfuls is typical, and after the family, other attendees may assist.
 It is a symbolic way of participating in caring for the body by putting it safely in the earth.
+Again, follow directions; this is an extremely sensitive time for the family and you don’t want to disrupt the flow of the service.

 8. SHIVA.
 There may be an announcement about shiva, the gathering at the home for (traditionally) seven days after the burial.
-Go only at the times announced.
-At the shiva house, remember that your presence is what matters; you cannot make their pain go away with words.
+If the family announces specific times, go only at those times.
+At the shiva house, remember that your presence is what matters.
+You cannot make their pain go away with words.
 Mourners need time and space to mourn, and it is an act of kindness to give them the opportunity to do so.
 Usually there is a short service at the shiva house in the morning and evening.
 You can linger, but do not overstay: when people start leaving, go.
+Keep in mind that this is not a party, the mourners are not “entertaining.”
+Sending or bringing prepared food is a very nice thing to do; when in doubt, send kosher food.

 9. DONATIONS.
 Most families will designate a charity to which donations (tzedakah) may be made in memory of the dead, and most non-profits are happy to send a card to the mourners telling them about your gift.
 This is not required, but it is a very nice thing to do.
 Which brings us to: